-But you know where we're going with all of this: weakness is a good thing, the very best thing because, "the Spirit helps us in our weakness!"
-Not when we're at the top of our game, when we are bursting with confidence and self-sufficiency.
-He comes to help us when we're out of cards, busted.
+But you know where we're going with all of this: weakness is a good thing, the very best thing if we can say with Paul, "I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me!"
+Because-

+"The Spirit helps us in our weakness!"
+Not when we're at the top of our game, bursting with self-confidence - and of course, that's when we don't pray!
+No, it's when we're out of cards, busted.
 Groaning and groveling.
-And I'm telling you, that's where I am most of the time.
-But that's when the Spirit of God rushes to our side with comfort and power.
+That's when the Spirit of God rushes to our side with comfort and power.